Claire Bloom: 1946–1969: Early roles and breakthrough

-Television
+1970–1989: Theatre roles and acclaim

+Bloom has appeared in a number of plays and theatrical works in both London and New York.
+Those works include Look Back in Anger; Rashomon; 'Duel of Angels' (by Jean Giraudoux), co-starring with Vivien Leigh, in 1958; and Bloom's favourite role, that of Blanche DuBois, in a revival of the Tennessee Williams play, A Streetcar Named Desire, which played in London in 1974.
+Critic Clive Barnes described the play as a "notable example of what the classic revival should be – well groomed, but thoughtful, expressive, illuminating."
+Another critic writes that Bloom's portrayal of Blanche featured "remarkable layers of vitality and tenderness", and playwright Williams stated, "I declare myself absolutely wild about Claire Bloom."
+Bloom has also performed in one-woman shows that included monologues from several of her stage performances.
+She also starred in the 1976 Broadway revival of The Innocents.
+In the 1960s she began to play more contemporary roles, including an unhinged housewife in The Chapman Report, a psychologist opposite Cliff Robertson's Oscar-winning role in Charly, and Theodora in The Haunting.
+She played Hera in Clash of the Titans, reuniting her with Olivier who played Zeus.

 Bloom has appeared in numerous roles on television such as her portrayal of Lady Marchmain in Brideshead Revisited (1981).
 In 1996, she wrote, "I still find it puzzling when I am told I played a manipulative and heartless woman; that is not how I saw her.
 Lady Marchmain is deeply religious, and her dilemma includes trying to raise a wilful brood of children on her own, while instilling them with her rigid observance of the Catholic code.
 Sebastian is both an alcoholic and a homosexual, and from her point of view, he lives in a state of mortal sin.
 She has to fight for his soul by any means in her power, with the knowledge that her efforts may lead to his destruction.
 A born crusader, the Marchioness confronts her difficult choices head on; her rigidity of purpose, which I don't in any way share, is understandable in context.
 The aspect that rings most true is her sense of being an outsider, a Catholic in Protestant England.
 Not such a leap from being a Jew in Protestant England as one would imagine."

 Other work includes two prominent BBC Television productions for director Rudolph Cartier: co-starring with Sean Connery in Anna Karenina (1961), and playing Cathy in Wuthering Heights with Keith Michell as Heathcliff (1962).
 She also appeared as First Lady Edith Wilson in Backstairs at the White House (1979); as Joy Gresham, the wife of C.S.
-Lewis in Shadowlands for which she received the BAFTA Award as Best Actress (1985); as Marina Gregg in The Mirror Crack'd from Side to Side, the last of the BBC Miss Marple adaptations in 1992; and as the older Sophy in the serial The Camomile Lawn (1992) on Britain's Channel 4.
-Her most recent appearance in a mini-series was in the 2006 version of The Ten Commandments.
+Lewis in Shadowlands for which she received the BAFTA Award as Best Actress (1985).